Orla Gartland: 2018–2020: Why Am I Like This? and Freckle Season

 On 2 May 2018, Gartland released her first single in three years, "I Go Crazy", and on 2 November 2018 she released a new single "Between My Teeth", which she announced were both standalone singles.
 On 8 February 2019, she released a new single "Why Am I Like This?", followed by "Flatline" on 5 April 2019, both of which formed a part of her EP Why Am I Like This?, released on 24 May 2019.
 "Why Am I Like This?" was featured in an episode of the 2022 Netflix adaptation of Heartstopper, which resulted in the song reaching the No. 4 spot in the Billboard Top TV Songs chart, three years after the song's initial release.

 On 6 September 2019, Gartland released the single "Did It to Myself", followed by "Figure It Out" on 1 November 2019, and "Heavy" on 15 January 2020, all of which appear on her EP Freckle Season.
+She toured to promote the EP with bassist Pete Daynes and drummer Sarah Stix.
 "Figure It Out" was described as being about a relationship between individuals where neither can escape from it and the idea of needing space from someone you still care about.
 "Heavy" featured in the BBC Three trailer for the 2020 adaptation of Normal People, with "Did It to Myself" featuring directly in the miniseries.

 Gartland also released her third and fourth EPs, Why Am I Like This? and Freckle Season respectively on vinyl in 2020 with the collective title of Why Is Freckle Season Like This?.
 The vinyl included the tracklist of both EPs, in addition with an unreleased song, "Don't Fall in Love with a Musician", and an acoustic version of "Figure It Out".